kylejones200/psis_4700_applied_ai/webslides/weekdetail_Evaluation-and-Metrics.md

 ## Safety and Bias Metrics

-Toxicity rate — proportion of unsafe content.
+Toxicity rate — proportion of unsafe content
-Fairness gaps — how often predictions differ by group.
+Fairness gaps — how often predictions differ by group
 Explainability — how clearly results can be traced

 > AI ethics addresses fairness, accountability, transparency, privacy, and societal impact.
 Bias can enter at every stage from data collection through deployment, requiring active mitigation throughout the lifecycle.